kvarak/dnd/docs/_Classes/ranger.md

 <div class="columnstwo">

 - **Ball bearings (bag of 1,000)**.
-As an ***action***, you can spill these tiny metal, glass, crystal, stone, or bone balls from their pouch to cover a level area 10 feet square.
+As an ***action***, you can spill these tiny metal, glass, crystal, stone, or bone balls from their pouch to cover a level area 10 ft square.
 The first Large or smaller creature moving across the covered area must succeed on a Dexterity saving throw or fall prone, taking 1 trick die of bludgeoning damage.

 - **Caltrops (bag of 20)**.
-As an ***action***, you can spread a single bag of caltrops to cover a 5-foot-square area.
+As an ***action***, you can spread a single bag of caltrops to cover a 5 ft square area.
 The first creature that enters the area must succeed on a Dexterity saving throw or stop moving and take 2 trick dice of piercing damage.
-Until the creature regains at least 1 hit point, its walking speed is reduced by 10 feet.
+Until the creature regains at least 1 hit point, its walking speed is reduced by 10 ft.
 A creature moving through the area at half speed makes the saving throw with advantage.

 - **Flash Rods (one pair)**.
 As an ***action***, you can place these two rods connected by a thin wire on a flat surface.
 The first creature that passes between the rods trips the wire, making the rods flare up in an intensely bright light.
 The creature must succeed on a Constitution saving throw or be blinded until the end of the turn.